AsakuraMizu/pygros/README.md

 python demo.py
 ```

+## PhiFormat-Json support (still under development)

+(This feature is still under early development and currently don't fully meet expectations)

+Plz notice that this repo isn't going to receive up-to-date commit due to some reasons.

+You can change a few options in `main.py` to get a preview experience.

+Documentation isn't fully implanted and so are comments.

+We do hope u report problems u had using this "new" feature on Gh issues. thx

 ## License

 Source code (unless stated otherwise) is distributed under [MIT](https://opensource.org/licenses/MIT) license.
 See [LICENSE](LICENSE) for more information.